A baby box is a simple, solid, green solution for a newborn bassinet, with a neat historical component.

 I also LOVE that baby boxes are recyclable and can easily be repurposed for toddlers (as toy boxes, spaceships, doll beds, etc.) or for any number of other storage/organizational uses.
 And you probably will want to keep it, since the box itself is surprisingly durable and sturdy.

 The companies behind baby boxes are all civic-minded organizations doing what they can to make a positive impact both on families’ everyday lives and on the nation’s public health.
 Very cool, right?

 They also appreciate data.
 And science.
 (Love this!)

 There are a couple of drawbacks.
 The major downside of any baby box is that it’s (best) placed on the floor.
 This is because putting it on top of a surface could pose a fall hazard.
 Translation: a baby box can sometimes be an inconvenient bassinet.

 Scooping a baby up from the floor might not seem like that big of a deal, but when your postpartum, depleted, never-knew-this-kind-of-exhaustion-existed body has to squat or crouch down multiple times in the middle of the night to pick up your baby, then tell me what you think.
 It may not be the end of the world, but it’s a huge PITA.

 Pip & Grow has a baby box stand in the works — it’s currently available for pre-order and set to be released soon.
 We’ve seen it in action, and it’s great (plus it has bonus storage!).
-We hope Finnbin and The Baby Box Co. develop something similar, too, because the stand makes a baby box WAY more user- and new mom-friendly.
+We hope Finnbin looks to develop something similar, too, because the stand would make a baby box WAY more user- and new mom-friendly.